litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.09
+	- Cool new avatar portraits and sprites.
+The avatar portraits are SI-style;
+	  I *do* have BG-style versions of the portraits but they don't look nowhere near as good.
+	- New "angry" portrait for Laurianna glows.
 version: 0.11.08
 	- Laurianna no longer sells reagents while she is in the party.
 She also won't sell reagents if you kick her out and tell her to wait there.